Log in

 They were talking about this on the radio last night.
 The guy they had on claimed that each person would need to complete a course to obtain a permit and then pay to register their aircraft.

-Yup which if not done right could spell the end of our beloved hobby Sad With registration, it ceases to be a family orientated hobby and everyone in our ranks know that it's vital to get young folks involved in order for it to survive. with this, you can about say "it's been nice knowin' ya" because for one i can about say that they will put an age limit on it.
-People have got to understand that in this world of paranoia all it takes is one person to blow it for all of us. *Sighs* No
+Yup which if not done right could spell the end of our beloved hobby With registration, it ceases to be a family orientated hobby and everyone in our ranks know that it's vital to get young folks involved in order for it to survive. with this, you can about say "it's been nice knowin' ya" because for one i can about say that they will put an age limit on it.
+People have got to understand that in this world of paranoia all it takes is one person to blow it for all of us. *Sighs*Admin wrote:

 As I said I'm not sure if this is going to effect us control line fliers but from the way they are saying, it might.